 Skip to content

-Convert PNG to JPG on Windows
+Convert PNG to JPG on Windows: 3 Methods

-Convert PNG to JPG on Windows with Paint or FFmpeg.
-When to keep PNG for transparency.
+Convert PNG to JPG on Windows with GetCompress, Paint, or FFmpeg.
+Keep PNG when you need transparency; flatten first when you do not.

 By Petr Samokhin